EVM in SDK

 }

-This smart contract is published on the Opal network, at: 0x60639DB997DAAeD16111998a45a4D6450809aB6A.
+This smart contract is deployed on the Opal network at this address: 0xf1917b3D87E0D355a29435A79a63670790E73Aa1.

 Smart contract ABI